Chemistry and Chemical Physics

 2. Twelve semester courses in sciences, including courses at the elementary level.

 3a.
-Two courses beyond the elementary level in a science outside the student's department.
+Two courses beyond the elementary level in a science outside the student's department, OR

 3b.
-Three courses, including courses at the elementary level, in two or more sciences outside the student's department.
+Three courses, including courses at the elementary level, in two or more sciences outside the student's department, OR

 3c.
 Involvement in a research project under supervision for at least one semester.